ccrister/CSC466-Data-Science/README.md

 Future Work
 News Impact Analysis: Future iterations could explore the impact of news headlines on share prices, an aspect not covered due to time constraints.

-Installation
 Install the necessary packages with the following commands:

-pip install --upgrade pandas pandas-datareader yfinance Usage
+pip install --upgrade pandas pandas-datareader finance

+Usage

 Prepare your environment and data with the following imports and setups:

-python
-Copy code
 import numpy as np
 import pandas as pd
 import yfinance as yf